j4asper/ShareX-Uploader/README.md

 docker run -d -e TOKEN=password -p 8000:8000 jazper/sharex-uploader:latest
 ```

 You may want to create a shared volume for your docker container to be able to access the images on the docker instance easier, by binding the `images` folder to a folder on your host machine.
 Make sure to edit `/path/to/your/folder`.
-This will be the folder that contains all the images uploaded to the sharex uploader instance.
+This will be the folder that contains all the images uploaded to the sharex uploader instance. **This is highly recommended!
+If you were to update your docker container, without having a volume, it would just delete all your images.**

 ```console
 docker run -d -p 8000:8000 -v /ShareX-Uploader/images:/path/to/your/folder jazper/sharex-uploader:latest